lsst-sims/smtn-003/index.rst

    :name: fig-trailing-losses
    :target: ../../_static/trailing_losses.png

-   Trailing losses in 0.7" seeing.
+   Trailing losses in 0.7" seeing for 30 second exposures.
    The blue dotted line (SNR loss) indicates the losses due to simply spreading the light from a moving source over more background pixels.
 The red line (Detection loss) indicates the losses due to detection algorithms assuming a